DevilHimSelf666/RitaBot/README.md

 you are all set :)
 make sure to send an issue if you have any problems.
-I will try my best to solve your issues.
+I will try my best to solve your issues. you can also join the Evil translate [support discord](https://discord.gg/ZM78amWexe)